julkuh/aviaticons/README.md

 # :airplane: aviaticons webfont :helicopter:

 Aviaticons is going to be a webfont dedicated to all aviation-lovers and those who develop applications or websites for those who love aviation.
+You can have a look in the [TODO-List](./TODO.md) if you are interrested.

 **In Short:** A webfont suite containing aviation related, vector based, easy to use icons.